This might seem like a weird question, but let me explain.

 Like I said before, you don’t need any sort of proof that you can practice art.
 That means art school is 100% optional in your journey as an artist.
 The best source of education when it comes to making art is to just get your hands on the supplies.

 When I was in art school, I felt like I wasn’t an artist because I didn’t have a desire to make a statement with my art.
 I wanted to make beautiful things.
-I didn’t want to disturb my audience.
+Contrary to what an instructor urged me to do, I didn’t want to disturb my audience.
 I didn’t want to create social commentary.
-I didn’t have a message that was accepted by the community I was in.
+My work didn’t have a message that was accepted by the community I was in.
 Thus, I felt like an outsider.

 6. Your art doesn’t need to follow any rules.